IhenAu37/IhenAu37/README.md

 - 👋 Hi, I’m @IhenAu37
 - 👀 I’m interested in ... game development that'll go hand in hand with Writing and illustrating comics
 - 🌱 I’m currently learning ...
-Javascript
+Python
 - 💞️ I’m looking to collaborate on ... many projects.
 No experience is a waste
 - 📫 How to reach me ... ihenacho.austin2016@gmail.com
 - 😄 Pronouns: ...He/ Him
 - ⚡ Fun fact: ...
-I graduate with my AS in Computer Science in Spring of 2025
+Although I am still a beginner, I graduate with my AS in Computer Science in Spring of 2025

 <!---
 IhenAu37/IhenAu37 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.